RayYoh/RobotLearning/README.md

     * [Imitation Learning Tutorial ICML 2018](https://www.bilibili.com/video/BV1eb411a7qP)
     * [OpenAI Spinning Up](https://spinningup.openai.com/en/latest/user/running.html)
     * [Clean implementations of Imitation Learning algorithms](https://imitation.readthedocs.io/en/latest/index.html)

 5. ***Read the relevant papers in detail to master the specific algorithms.***

+    You are suppossed to choose your research direction and read relevant papers.
+You should learn how other researchers have done experiments using related algorithms.

+6. Last but not list, you should learn how to use the environments and simulators, e.g. OpenAI Gym, ROS, MoJoCo etc. Click [here](https://blog.csdn.net/qq_39816905/article/details/118415701) for more details.